 Bridgetown, Barbados |

-Class Afloat will visit Bridgetown, Barbados, the island's largest and most vibrant city.
+Students will begin their semester break after arriving in Bridgetown, Barbados, the island's largest and most vibrant city.
 This historic city is now recognized as a UNESCO World Heritage Site, with plenty for our adventurous crew to explore.

 Samana, Dominican Republic |